 Under the authority provided by Section 206 of the Water Resources Development Act of 1996, the U.S. Army Corps of Engineers may plan, design and build projects to restore aquatic ecosystems for fish and wildlife.
 Projects conducted in New England under this program have included eelgrass restoration, salt marsh and salt pond restoration, freshwater wetland restoration, anadromous fish passage and dam removal, river restoration, and nesting bird island restoration.
 Projects must be in the public interest and cost effective and are limited to $10 million in Federal cost.

 Project Process.
-The process for Section 206 projects begins after a non-federal sponsor requests Corps of Engineers assistance under the program.
-When funding is available, the Corps of Engineers prepares a feasibility study, beginning with an estimate of the overall scope and cost of the study and a determination of whether the project is in the federal interest.
+The process for Section 206 projects begins after a non-federal sponsor requests U.S. Army Corps of Engineers assistance under the program.
+When funding is available, USACE prepares a feasibility study, beginning with an estimate of the overall scope and cost of the study and a determination of whether the project is in the federal interest.
 The feasibility study formulates alternatives to achieve the restoration, evaluates the environmental effects of the alternatives, documents the project requirements, and provides a scope and cost estimate for project implementation.
-If the feasibility report recommends a plan for implementation, the Corps of Engineers prepares detailed project plans and specifications and obtains any required federal permits.
-The Corps of Engineers then manages construction of the project by a private contractor.
+If the feasibility report recommends a plan for implementation, the U.S. Army Corps of Engineers prepares detailed project plans and specifications and obtains any required federal permits.
+USACE then manages construction of the project by a private contractor.

 The feasibility study is cost shared 50 percent Federal / 50 percent Non-Federal after the first $100,000 in study costs.
 The first $100,000 in study cost is Federally funded.